HyRuan/Fast-Hodge-Decomposition-for-Large-Brain-Networks/README.md

 - PCG settings are set default as 1e-8 relative tolerance and 500 iterations.
 Modify if needed.
 - Requires MATLAB R2017b or later for efficient decomposition() and pcg() functions.

+## Citation & Attribution
+This modification was developed to enable large-scale Hodge decomposition of functional brain networks with dense connectivity.
+It maintains mathematical equivalence with the original algorithm described in _Hodge Decomposition of Functional Human Brain Networks_ while optimizing for scalability and numerical stability.
+If you use this implementation in your research, please cite the original paper and acknowledge this optimized version.

 (C) 2025 Oct.
 Hanyang Ruan.
 Technical University of Munich